theloosygoose/2019_WebDevelopment_GoogleLoginAPI/README.md

  On the sidebar go to the Credentials tab and click the <b> Create credentials </b> dropdown --> <b> 0Auth client ID </b>

-* If a notice comes up that says <i> To create an OAuth client ID, you must first set a product name on the consent screen  </i> Go to the  configure consent screen page
+* If a notice comes up that says _To create an OAuth client ID, you must first set a product name on the consent screen_ Go to the  configure consent screen page.

+#### Select
+* Web application

 ### 0Ath Consent Screen